 As tobacco taxes have risen, so has tax evasion.
 Tax-induced smuggling has become so widespread that it undermines both the revenue and health goals of higher cigarette taxes, while producing unintended consequences for Irish society as a whole, such as criminal activity and negative impacts on small businesses.

-The discovery of an illegal cigarette factory alongside the border in Louth is huge cause for concern and shows that the criminality surrounding the illicit trade is growing in sophistication.
+The discovery of an illegal cigarette factory alongside the border in Louth in 2018 is huge cause for concern and shows that the criminality surrounding the illicit trade is growing in sophistication.
 According to Revenue’s 2019 Illegal Tobacco Survey, approximately 484 million illegal cigarettes (24 million packs) were consumed in Ireland costing taxpayers €242 million in 2019.

 (Average price for package of 20 cigarettes – figures for 2018)